-In the position \Rightarrow fig. 96 the ignition and the engine are OFF and the steering may be locked.
+In the position $\Rightarrow$ fig. 96 the ignition and the engine are OFF and the steering may be locked.

 For the Steering lock to operate without the ignition key, turn the steering wheel until it locks with an audible sound.
 You should always lock the steering wheel when you leave your vehicle.
-This will help prevent theft of the vehicle $\Rightarrow \triangle$.
+This will help prevent theft of the vehicle $\Rightarrow \bigwedge$ .

-Switching on the ignition or glow plug system (1)
+Switching on the ignition or glow plug system 1

 Turn the ignition key to this position and let go of the key.
-If the key cannot be turned or is difficult to turn from position (1), move the steering wheel (to take the load off the steering lock mechanism) until the key turns freely.
+If the key cannot be turned or is difficult to turn from position (a) to position (1), move the steering wheel (to take the load off the steering lock mechanism) until the key turns freely.